ShivamValekar/Keyboard-Language-Toggling/README.md

 Step 4: Toggle language -	Choose & switch to the right output language

-Step 1.1: Trying to understand how Android Input Framework works
+Step 1.1: Trying to understand how Android Input Framework works 1.2 : Understood 1 out of 3 skeleton needed for understanding the users input, 1st is KeyInputAccessibilityService 1.3 : Establishing connection with Github and getting the hang of things 1.4 : Understanding the 2 out of 3 skeletons, ie 2nd is Declare the Service in the Manifest 1.5 : Declaring the the Service in the Manifest